 You can group grade items by category.
 Categories are optional for points gradebooks, but necessary in weighted gradebooks.
-For detailed information about creating categories, consult Gradebook: Categories.
+For detailed information about creating categories, consult Grades: Categories.

 Grade items are what actually get scored.
 They might include papers, quizzes, projects, and other assignments.
 You can create grade items in the Grades tool, or when creating a linked quiz, dropbox, or other item.